taojoannes/links/README.md

 Setup:

-You need a mysql database and user with write access.
+You need a mysql database and user with write access, populate the database with the tables in create.db.

 Edit apps.py, change the mdb.connect statement to reflect your database and user.